-Built upon more than two decades of research on LGBTQ aging, the Center fosters key partnerships across a number of landmark projects including Aging with Pride: The National Health, Aging, Sexuality and Gender Study, the first federally-funded longitudinal research project examining the health, aging and well-being over time of LGBTQ adults ages 50 to 100, and Caring and Aging with Pride, the groundbreaking national study designed to understand resilience, well-being, disparities, caregiving, and generational differences in the lives of LGBTQ midlife and older adults.
+Built upon more than two decades of research on LGBTQ aging, the Center fosters key partnerships across a number of landmark projects, including Aging with Pride: The National Health, Aging, Sexuality and Gender Study, the first federally-funded longitudinal research project examining the health, aging, and well-being over time of LGBTQ adults ages 50 to 100, and Caring and Aging with Pride, a groundbreaking national study designed to understand resilience, well-being, disparities, caregiving, and generational differences in the lives of LGBTQ midlife and older adults.

 Dr. Karen I. Fredriksen-Goldsen is the Principal Investigator of The National Health, Aging, and Sexuality Study: Caring and Aging with Pride over Time, the first national project to study health and well-being among lesbian, gay, bisexual, and transgender older adults and their caregivers.
 She is a Professor at the University of Washington School of Social Work, Director of Healthy Generations Hartford Center of Excellence, and Director of Institute for Multigenerational Health.
 She is a Gerontological Society of America Fellow, Hartford Scholar, and Founder of the GSA Rainbow Research Group.
 Co-Investigators on this pioneering project are Drs.
-Charles Emlet, Hyun-Jun Kim, Anna Muraco, Chengshi Shiu, Amanda Bryan, Sunghee Lee, Karina Walters, and Shilpen Patel, MD.
-Other contributors are Charlie Hoy-Ellis, Susan Barkan, Jayn Goldsen, Alli Sturges and Sarah Jen.
+Charles Emlet, Hyun-Jun Kim, Anna Muraco, Amanda Bryan, Sunghee Lee, Karina Walters, and Shilpen Patel, MD.
+Other contributors are Charles Hoy-Ellis, Susan Barkan, Jayn Goldsen, Julia Sabin, Sarah Jen, and Youngjun Choi.

 91% engage in wellness activities

 82% engage in moderate physical activities